CFdefense/Hackathon-Fall-2024/README.md

 I decided to get some good experience in Javascript by developing this project solely using Javascript and the node package 'Phaser'.
 The project is hosted and runs via Vite.

 This project won first place during judging 🏆.

+## Installation
+1. Ensure you have node installed on your computer
+2. `npm install`
+3. `npm run dev`
+4. Go to localhost in the browser!
+5. Ensure you are in the right zoom level in your browser.

 ## How to Play
 1. You can type the word in the box (case insensitive) for the column you wish to move to.